Thabet-Chaaouri/RL_LLM/README.md

 This policy is defined by the equation below:
 ![image](Learning_function_policy.PNG)

-Fine-tuning some or all of the parameters of a copy of the initial LM with a policy-gradient RL algorithm.
+This step is essentially about fine-tuning some or all of the parameters of a copy of the initial LM with a policy-gradient RL algorithm.

 PPO has been around for a relatively long time.
-The relative maturity of this method made it a favorable choice for scaling up to the new application of distributed training for RLHF.
+The relative maturity of this method made it a favorable choice for this step and scaling up to the new application of distributed training for RLHF.

 ## The PPO method